-Blended with all the foreign artists were American artists ranging from pianists Leon Bates, Jeanne Stark, Grant Johannesen, Rosalyn Turek, Dennis Russell Davies, Joseph Kubera, Grant Johannesen, Rosalyn Turek, Dennis Helmrich, Jeongeum Yom and hundreds more.
-Vocalists included Roland Hayes, Hilda Harris, William Warfield, Robert Simms, Rafael LeBron, Sherrill Milnes, Anthony Turner, Ilya Martinez, Thomas Buckner, Grace Bumbry, Alison Buchanan, Nina Simone, Elvira Green – to mention only a few.
+Blended with all the foreign artists were American artists ranging from pianists Leon Bates, Jeanne Stark, Grant Johannesen, Rosalyn Turek, Dennis Russell Davies, Joseph Kubera, Grant Johannesen, Dennis Helmrich, Jeongeum Yom, and hundreds more.
+Vocalists included Roland Hayes, Hilda Harris, William Warfield, Robert Sims, Rafael LeBron, Sherrill Milnes, Anthony Turner, Ilya Martinez, Thomas Buckner, Grace Bumbry, Alison Buchanan, Nina Simone, Elvira Green – to mention only a few.

 Dr. Williams’ nurture of performing artists was as extensive as his concert production.
 The reflections on Dr. Williams’ life and work from many artists illustrate this aspect of his role as an Impresario: